Technical Architecture · Draft 1.0 · Last updated August 2026

 Linear Scaling on Commodity Hardware

 The architecture has no algorithmic bottleneck, consensus protocol, or coordination requirement that limits throughput.
-The only practically significant cost is I/O and CPU time for the initial hashing — and where preservation systems already produce SHA-256 fingerprints, that cost is zero.
+The only practically significant cost is I/O and CPU time for the initial hashing.
+Where preservation systems already produce SHA-256 fingerprints, even that cost is zero.

 Throughput SHA-256 sustains roughly 500 MB/s per modern CPU core.
-Extrapolated to a 1 PB collection (10M files at ~100 MB each), hashing completes in days on a single 8–16 core server, hours across parallel nodes — bound by storage I/O, not by GAMI itself.
+Extrapolated to a 1 PB collection (10M files at ~100 MB each), hashing completes in days on a single 8–16 core server, and in hours across parallel nodes, bound by storage I/O rather than by GAMI itself.

 Recommended cadence Daily or weekly batches against new ingest.
 Resumable progress log; only new files are processed.